 - other matters for these activities, where required by the VEET regulations.

 The PBA regulations are also made under section 75 of the VEET Act.
 These regulations prescribe project-based activities as additional prescribed activities, among other matters.

 Project-based activities (PBA) measurement and verification specifications

-- the calculation of greenhouse gas savings (in tonnes) achieved by activities that are carried out according to the measurement and verification method.
+The purpose of these specifications is to provide for the calculation of greenhouse gas savings (in tonnes) achieved by prescribed activities that are carried out according to the measurement and verification method.
+The specifications set out the rules for defining the methods and variables to be used when carrying out a prescribed activity using the measurement and verification method.

 Project-based activities (PBA) benchmark rating specifications

-- the calculation of greenhouse gas savings (in tonnes) achieved by activities that are carried out according to the benchmark rating method.
+The purpose of these specifications is to provide for the calculation of greenhouse gas savings (in tonnes) achieved by prescribed activities that are carried out according to the benchmark rating method.
+The specifications set out the rules for defining the methods and variables to be used when calculating the abatement of a prescribed activity using the benchmark rating method.

 Victorian Energy Efficiency Target Guidelines

 The VEET Act empowers the commission to make guidelines about any matter required.
-The guidelines were made to commence from 1 January 2009.
-The current version took effect on 1 June 2018.
+The VEET Guidelines originally commenced on 1 January 2009.
+The current version took effect on 3 June 2019.